-Single family dwellings, duplexes and triplexes, accessory structures and uses, including home occupation, commercial, and light industrial.
+Single family dwellings, duplexes and triplexes, accessory structures and uses, including home occupation, commercial, light industrial, and short-term rental dwelling units subject to the licensing procedures and regulations in Sections 450-457.
 All uses permitted by right must be conducted primarily out of a structure that meets the requirements of this RLUC.